scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

-Charge the air around a creature in range causing it to discharge through the creature.
-Make a spellcasting roll against the creatures Dexterity save.
-On success the creature takes 1/0 in lightning damage.
-If you roll a critical the spell bounces to an adjacent creature and you remove a critical from your roll.
+Charge the air around a creature in range, causing it to discharge through the creature.
+Make a spellcasting roll against the creature's Dexterity save.
+On success, the creature takes 1/0 lightning damage.
+If you roll a critical, the spell bounces to an adjacent creature and you remove a critical from your roll.
+The new creature makes a Dexterity save against your roll.
 Repeat this effect until you have no more criticals or a creature succeeds in their attribute save.
-This must bounce to an adjacent creature if possible.
+The spell must bounce to an adjacent creature if possible.

 Add an enhanced die for every level cast above cantrip.